Tralee Dynamos A.F.C.

 Tralee Dynamos A.F.C. is an Irish association football club based in Tralee, County Kerry.
 Their senior team currently plays in the Kerry District League.
 They have previously fielded teams in the League of Ireland U19 Division, the A Championship, the Munster Senior League and the Limerick Desmond League.
+In 2009, the club made it to the fourth round of the FAI Cup.

 History

 Early years

-According to the club crest, Tralee Dynamos were founded in 1961.

-Limerick Desmond League in 1955.
+According to the club crest and club website, Tralee Dynamos were founded in 1961.
+However, the Desmond League lists the club as a founding member of their inaugural league season, which took place in 1955.
 Other founder members of this league included Newcastle West A.F.C.

-In 1971 Tralee Dynamos and Killarney Athletic left the Desmond League to become founder members of the Kerry District League.
+The club won their first trophy when they claimed the Murphy Cup in 1967.
+In 1971, Tralee Dynamos and Killarney Athletic left the Desmond League to become founder members of the Kerry District League (KDL).

 Tralee Dynamos were the inaugural champions of the KDL and subsequently became the league's most successful team.
-In 1997–98 the club won its first national trophy when they won the FAI Youth Cup defeating Stella Maris in the final.
-In 1999–2000 the club also entered a team in the Munster Senior League.
+The club claimed their first national trophy when they won the 1997–98 FAI Youth Cup.
+The side, containing a young Derek O'Brien, defeated Stella Maris 2–1 in the final.
+The following year, the club entered a team in the 1998–99 Munster Senior League as well as the Kerry League.

 A Championship

+Tralee Dynamos entered the A Championship ahead of the 2009 season.
+They made their league debut on 5 April 2009, losing 0–1 to Sporting Fingal A, the reserve team of Sporting Fingal.

+In the same season, Tralee Dynamos reached the last 16 of the 2009 FAI Cup but lost to Premier Division side Bray Wanderers.
 Between 2009 and 2011, Tralee Dynamos played in the A Championship.